brittanynalexander/Azure-VMs/README.md

 <img src="https://i.imgur.com/7X5CzSm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After filling in various details click "review + create" to make sure everything entered is acceptable and it will be made!
-You can double check to see if it's done by simply going to the resource group section.
-(Click the icon or search for it.)
-It won't be empty anymore!
+After filling in various details click "Review + create" to make sure everything entered is acceptable.
+You can double check this action by simply going to the Resource group section.
+(Remeber you can click the icon or search for it.)
+Your section won't be empty anymore!
 Now that we have our resource group, let's get to creating our VM.
 Scroll with me!
 </p>
 <br />